-Initially, only media companies, celebrities, and known online personalities were able to earn through Facebook directly.
-This limited group now is much wider.
+Initially, only media companies, celebrities, and known online personalities could earn through Facebook directly.
+This limited group now is much broader.
 Those who are qualified enough would get notifications to go live and get paid from Facebook itself.

 This is essentially the same offer that YouTube has been offering its users for quite some time now.
-Since Facebook has now risen to a level of rivalry in the video area with YouTube, this next step of ad placement seems logical.
-Going live on YouTube was the platform’s main unique selling point, which is not so unique anymore.
+Since Facebook has risen to a level of rivalry in the video area with YouTube, this next step of ad placement seems logical.
+Going live on YouTube was the platform’s main unique selling point, which is no longer special.

 If you have a large enough audience, you just might be a social media influencer.
 This could prompt companies and organizations to contact you for indirect advertising within your video.
-If a huge number of people tune in to see you and what you have to offer, some venture may even sponsor your videos.
-They could then get a shout out at the beginning, end, or even the middle of the live stream.
+If many people tune in to see you and what you have to offer, some ventures may even sponsor your videos.
+They could then get a shout-out at the beginning, end, or even the middle of the live stream.

-For example, you could be going live in order to showcase your cooking.
-If you’re popular enough, some brand like Pillsbury or Betty Crocker could pay you to use their products in front of your audience.
+For example, you could be going live to showcase your cooking.
+If you’re famous enough, some brands like Pillsbury or Betty Crocker could pay you to use their products in front of your audience.
 This is an excellent advertising opportunity for them and a lucrative one for you.
-Additionally, the free sample and supplies are likely to make your fixed costs (for baking supplies, etc.) go down quite a bit.
+Additionally, the free sample and supplies will likely make your fixed costs (for baking supplies, etc.) go down quite a bit.